-The Data Protection Act 2018 (DPA) and the GDPR places duties on the school and individual staff to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+The Data Protection Act 2018 (DPA) and the GDPR places duties on the School and individual staff to process personal information fairly and lawfully and to keep the information they hold safe and secure.

-However, neither the DPA nor the UK GDPR prevent or limit the sharing of information for the purposes of keeping children safe.
-Keeping Children Safe in Education (DfE 2021) states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children"".
+However, neither the DPA nor the GDPR prevent or limit the sharing of information for the purposes of keeping children safe.
+KCSiE 2023 states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children".

 Staff will ensure confidentiality protocols are adhered to and information is shared appropriately.
-If in any doubt about confidentiality, staff will seek advice from the DSL, another SLT member or outside agency as required (e.g. Integrated Front Door (MASH) Education Lead).
+If in any doubt about confidentiality, staff will seek advice from the DSL, another SLT member or outside agency as required for example the Front Door Education Lead.

-It is reasonable for staff to discuss day-to-day concerns about pupils with colleagues in order to ensure that children's general needs are met in school.
+It is reasonable for staff to discuss day-to-day concerns about pupils with colleagues in order to ensure that children's general needs are met in School.
 However, staff should report all child protection and safeguarding concerns to the DSL or headteacher or - in the case of concerns about the headteacher - to the chair of governors.
 The person receiving the referral will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-Keeping Children Safe in Education 2022 emphasises that the DSL or a deputy DSL should always be available to discuss safeguarding concerns but in exceptional circumstances where neither the DSL nor any appointed deputy DSL are available, that should not delay appropriate action being taken and staff should speak to a member of SLT or take advice from Children's Social Care if they are concerned about a child.
+Keeping Children Safe in Education 2023 emphasises that the DSL or a deputy DSL should always be available to discuss safeguarding concerns but in exceptional circumstances where neither the DSL nor any appointed deputy DSL are available, that should not delay appropriate action being taken and staff should speak to a member of SLT or take advice from Children's Social Care if they are concerned about a child.

-The GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.
+The GDPR and the Data Protection Act 2018 do not prevent School staff from sharing information with relevant agencies, where that information may help to protect a child.
+All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children.

-Where children leave the school or college, the DSL should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives.
+Where children leave the School or college, the DSL should ensure their child protection file is transferred to the new School or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new School or college to have support in place for when the child arrives.
 The DSL should ensure secure transit, and confirmation of receipt should be obtained.
-For schools, this should be transferred separately from the main pupil file.
-Receiving schools and colleges should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.
+For Schools, this should be transferred separately from the main pupil file.
+Receiving Schools and colleges should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.

-In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse, or those who are currently receiving support through the 'Channel' programme and can have that support in place for when the child arrives.
-More information on the child protection file is in Annex C of KCSiE 2022.
+In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new School or college in advance of a child leaving.
+For example, information that would allow the new School or college to continue supporting children who have had a social worker and been victims of abuse, or those who are currently receiving support through the 'Channel' programme and can have that support in place for when the child arrives.
+More information on the child protection file is in Annex C of KCSiE 2023.

-The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
+The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the School or with outside agencies.
 Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.